circuscode/unmus/readme.md

 ## Branches

-_This repository follows the git-flow workflow mostly._
+This repository follows the git-flow workflow.

-### Master

-The master branch is the current version used in productive environment.
+* master branch is the latest release

-### Develop

-The develop branch is the current state of development.
+* develop branch is the current state of development

-### Feature

-Feature branches contain dedicated features in development.
+* feature branches contain dedicated features in development

-### Bugfix
+* bugfix branches contain dedicated bugfixes in development

-Bugfix branches contain dedicated bugfixes in development.
+* hotfix branches contain dedicated bugfixes in development

-### Hotfix

-There are no hotfix branches.

-### Release

-There are no release branches.
+* release branches contain the next release in preparation

-## Deployment
+## Unterstanding the Deployment

-_Unterstanding the Deployment_

-### Continuous Deployment

 Branches will be deployed continously onto the environments.
 The master branch is connected with the productive environment and the develop branch is connected with the test environment.
 The deployment itself is managed by GitHub Actions.